- What are solar roof tiles?

 There are cases where solar tiles are much more efficient than panels.
 The first is shading from trees or buildings, which can temporarily dramatically reduce the overall efficiency of traditional solar panel installations.

 This can be an issue for some.
-Solar tiles need a pitch angle above 14-15 degrees, so they are unsuitable for flat roofs.
+Solar tiles require a pitch angle of 14-15 degrees or more, making them unsuitable for flat roofs.

 Although solar panels usually have the same limitation because they are typically installed parallel to the existing roof, they can be angled using frames on flat roofs or ground installations.
 This isn’t possible with solar tiles.